mosip/documentation/docs/Master-Data-Services-Functionality.md

 	* Is Active
 7. In case of Exceptions, system triggers relevant error messages

-### C. Delete a Document Category-Type mapping in the Document Category-Type mapping Master Database
+### Delete a Document Category-Type mapping in the Document Category-Type mapping Master Database
 On receiving a request to delete a Document Category-Type mapping with the input parameters (doccat_code, doctyp_code), the system updates the is_deleted flag to true in the Document Category-Type mapping Database against the input received

 The system performs the following steps: